 Insert GAUSS Prompt Manually adds the GAUSS prompt at the cursor position.
 The GAUSS prompt (") is automatically displayed following the execution of GAUSS code.
 Insert Last Cmd Re-enters the last command written to the Input buffer.
 Run Selected Text Runs any text selected from the editor or the Command Input - Output window.
 Run Active File Runs the active file.
 The file then becomes the main file.
 Test Compile Active File Compiles the currently selected file.
 During compilation, any errors are displayed in the Output window.
-Note: This command is different than the GAUSS Compile command, which compiles a program and saves the pseudocode
+Note: This command is different than the GAUSS Compile command, which compiles a program and saves the pseudocode as a file.

-Run Main Runs the file specified in the Main File list.
-File Compile Compiles the main file.
-During compilation, any errors are Main File displayed in the Output window.
+Run Main File Runs the file specified in the Main File list.
+Compile Main File Compiles the main file.
+During compilation, any errors are displayed in the Output window.
 Note: This command is different than the GAUSS Compile command, which compiles a program and saves the pseudocode as a file.
-Edit Main Opens the specified main file in an edit window.
-File Stop Program Stops the program currently running and returns control to the editor.
-Build GCG Creates GAUSS pseudocode file that can be run over and over File with no compile time.
+Edit Main File Opens the specified main file in an edit window.
+Stop Program Stops the program currently running and returns control to the editor.
+Build GCG File Creates GAUSS pseudocode file that can be run over and over with no compile time.
 Set Main File Makes the active file the main file.
-Removes all entries in the Main File list on the Main toolbar.
-Clear Main File List Translate Toggles translate dataloop command on and off.
-For more Dataloop information see "Data Transformations," page 19-1.
-Cmds
+Clear Main File List Removes all entries in the Main File list on the Main toolbar.
+Translate Dataloop Cmds Toggles translate dataloop command on and off.
+For more information see "Data Transformations," page 20-1.